News

 News Articles

-Appreciative Inquiry Training
+Appreciative Inquiry Gathering

 READ MORE

-Portsmouth - Developing strengths based practice in Adult Social Care
+Portsmouth - Developing strengths based practice in ASC

-In the Summer of 2023 we enabled a co-productive appreciative inquiry process at Portsmouth to explore the scope to implement strengths based practice across adult social care.
-We are currently supporting design and delivery work to implement the recommendations of the appreciative inquiry work.
+In the Summer of 2023 we began to enable a co-productive Appreciative Inquiry process at Portsmouth to explore the scope to implement strengths based practice across adult social care.
+This recently completed project has involved a:

 READ MORE